-The fortress at the end
+Budapest: The Fortress at the End

-We said goodbye to the crew of the AmaVerde and stepped to the dock at Budapest.
-It was the last stop of our cruise along the “Romantic Danube.”
-We had traveled some 500 miles, approximately one-third of the run of this magnificent river.
-We had floated through beautiful swaths of Germany, Austria, Slovakia, and Hungary.
-But now we were down to the final 24 hours.
-Vicki needed to return home and I needed to continue on to my summer work in Israel/Palestine.
+We said goodbye to the crew of the AmaVerde and stepped onto the dock at Budapest.
+This was the final stop of our journey along the “Romantic Danube.”
+We had traveled some 500 miles—roughly one-third of this magnificent river’s run—floating through the beautiful swaths of Germany, Austria, and Slovakia.

 “I hate the last day of a vacation,” I muttered.

 “Come on,” she chided.
-“If everyday was a vacation, it wouldn’t be a vacation.”
+“If every day was a vacation, it wouldn’t be a vacation.”

-We had a free day.
+We had one free day left.
 That was the good news.
+The bad news?
+It was a Monday.

 We consoled ourselves with food.
-After a week of eating unrecognizable cusine with unpronounceable names, we headed to the Bamba Marha Burger Bar.
-They promised “the best burger of the city.”
-They may have been right.
-The fries were good too.
+After a week of navigating unrecognizable cuisine with unpronounceable names, we headed to Bamba Marha Burger Bar.
+They promised “the best burger in the city,” and they may have been right.
+Between the "Bamba Burger" and a side of fries, my spirits began to lift.

 The ruins were hidden beneath concrete pavers and opaque glass.